AlbertGallegoJimenez/CNN_class_wave_images/README.md

 In the <a href=https://github.com/AlbertGallegoJimenez/CNN_class_wave_images/tree/main/scripts%20and%20notebooks/data%20pre-processing>data pre-processing</a> folder you can find the MATLAB script and some plots developed for wave calibration.

 #### <ins>wave images data</ins>
 Here, you will find the images used to train and test the model.
 The images have been edited in order to "help" the model for the classification, again, in the <a href=https://github.com/AlbertGallegoJimenez/CNN_class_wave_images/tree/main/scripts%20and%20notebooks/data%20pre-processing>data pre-processing</a> folder you can find the notebook developed.

+The source of the original images is from the <a href=https://coo.icm.csic.es/service/video-monitoring>Video Monitoring System of Castelldefels beach</a> managed by Coastal Morphodynamics (UPC) and Coastal Ocean Observatory (ICM-CSIC).

 ### <a href=https://github.com/AlbertGallegoJimenez/CNN_class_wave_images/tree/main/scripts%20and%20notebooks>scripts and notebooks folder</a>
 Besides the data pre-processing folder explained before, here, you will find the notebooks developed as follows: